pzmarzly/x11-input-mirror/README.md

 `grabber` requires `GrabberConfig.toml` and `SecurityConfig.toml`. `server` requires `ServerConfig.toml` and `SecurityConfig.toml`.
 Example files are in this repo.

-If you want to use the program inside VirtualBox, you need to disable Mouse Integration on slave servers.
+If you want to use the program inside VirtualBox, you may need to disable Mouse Integration on slave servers.

 ## Compiling